-Developments In The Field Of Pediatric Oncology
+\ Developments In the Field of Pediatric Oncology

-Two developments in the field of pediatric oncology over the last twenty years have led to the feasibility and desirability of special camps.
+Two developments in pediatric oncology over the last twenty years have led to the feasibility and desirability of special camps.
 It has become medically possible to both establish and maintain stable remission patterns and to permanently cure many patients.
-As a consequence of these increasing survival rates, the psychosocial and developmental needs of young cancer patients are being given much greater attention.
-Camps are able to meet some of these needs very effectively.
+Because of these increasing survival rates, the psychosocial and developmental needs of young cancer patients are being given much greater attention.
+Camps can meet some of these needs effectively.